jordaeday/326-project/README.md

 2. Quiz:
 - Helps user find ideal destination based on personal preferences
 3. Flights:
-- User choose dates for their destination and filtered flaights are presented
+- User chooses dates for their destination and filtered flaights are presented
 4. Confirm Booking:
 - User is given list of their final destination and flight information